makeabilitylab/physcomp/advancedio/oled.md

 - With 7-bit addressing, 112 devices.
 With 10-bit addressing, 1008 devices
 - Each device has a unique id
 - Need pull-up resistors (importantly, the breakout boards that we use in class **already** have these pull-up resistors builtin to the PCBs)

+- Hook up multiple devices at once with daisy chaining.
+Link to color sensor video

+- -->

 ## OLED Display